DavidTippy/prototype-1/README.md

 # prototype-1
-learning how to use git with unity
+learning how to use Git with Unity